ZachariasHultman/Stocks/README.md

 The file that the result is saved to can not be open at the same time as the program runs.

 Due to the nature of combinations and permutations the algorithm computational time is n!

+If you can't choose the files change the file layout from "(.xlsx)" to "(*all files)"